 Pack a copy of your pet’s important medical records, including vaccination history and microchip information.
 Include a recent photo of your pet and your adoption papers to show you are the owner.
-I also recommend including a document that has emergency contact information, your veterinarian’s number and any local boarding facilities so you have access to these important numbers.
+I also recommend including a document that has emergency contact information, your veterinarian’s number and any local boarding facilities so you have easy access to these important numbers.

 5. First aid kit